fr33thytweaks/Nvidia-Legacy-Sharpen/README.md

 - Nvidia Image Scaling "NIS" sharpening significantly ruins image quality, forcing a lower resolution.
  <br> NIS also forces GPU scaling, which increases latency.

 Legacy sharpen enables you to enhance the game's sharpness through display scaling, resulting in minimal impact on framerate and latency, and without any loss in image quality.
+Use Legacy Sharpen if FidelityFX CAS Sharpening is unavailable in the game.

 ## Note
 Display Stream Compression "DSC" monitors should already have this option unlocked.